Please see each individual job descriptions for details of the requirements for that role.

 As with any new role you might be looking into, research always goes a long way.
 Try to familiarise yourself with our brand values and think about how you could make a real difference at apetito.
 Read the website, focusing on the areas which will apply to your role.
 We also have a strong presence across social media, this is a great place to hear about all our latest news, including recent award wins, charity work or to read some of our latest media coverage.

-If you’re joining us as a graduate, you’ll be starting in August or September each year.
+If you’re joining us as a graduate, you’ll be starting in September each year.

 We offer a competitive starting salary – please contact us if you would like more information.
 Individual performance-related pay increases are made at the end of July and January within the two-year programme, starting in July.
 A company performance bonus is received annually as a one-off payment at the end of January each year.
 The bonus is non-contractual and depends on company performance.